Coping with Cancer

 What is the meaning of ”stages of cancer”?

 Stages describe how far cancer has spread in your body.
 Stage 0 is the less serious stage, and Stage IV the most advanced stage.
 When you are diagnosed, your doctor will tell you what stage you are at.

 Why is it important to understand the stages of cancer?

 It’s important to understand your cancer stage for several reasons:

 - Treatment: It helps your doctor decide which treatment will work best.
-An early-stage cancer may call for surgery while an advanced-stage cancer may need chemotherapy.
+Early-stage cancer may call for surgery, while advanced-stage cancer may need chemotherapy.